Sean Longstaff: Personal life

 Raised in North Shields, Longstaff's younger brother Matty is a footballer who plays for CF Montréal.
-Their father David is a former Great Britain ice hockey player, who featured over 100 times for the national side, and was a coach for the Whitley Warriors until the end of the 2022/23 Season.
-David Longstaff is also the cousin of former England international Alan Thompson.
+Their father David is a former Great Britain ice hockey player, who featured over 100 times for the national side, and was a coach for the Whitley Warriors until the end of the 2022–23 season.
+On his father's side, Longstaff is a second cousin of former England international Alan Thompson.
 They are not related to former Newcastle academy player Luis Longstaff.

 Longstaff's father stated that both Sean and Matty are lifelong fans of Newcastle United.
+His brother Harry supports Kettering Town.

+Longstaff is a keen cricket player who has turned out for Tynemouth Cricket Club.